thecog19/HATETRIS-public-beamsearch/README.md

 should suffice

 ## The Network
 By default we start with a fully untrained network.
 On our machine we saw a drastic improvement after one generation and took only about three weeks to reach 302 points.
 Check your logs to see how the network is performing.
-By default the data lives in the `training` folder.
+By default the data lives in the `Training` folder.

 If the program crashes, you can just re-run it and as long as the training folder is populated, things will resume normally.
 You may want to check for a dangling file in these scenarios.